 Are written letters of reference accepted?

 No. When you apply online, you are asked to provide the email addresses of your referees.
-The Graduate Studies Office will verify the validity of these individuals, and send them a link to a secure, online, and confidential University of Waterloo reference form that they must complete and submit online.
+The Graduate Studies Admissions office will verify the validity of these individuals, and send them a link to a secure, online, and confidential University of Waterloo reference form that they must complete and submit online.

 Your referees will have 14 days from the time they receive the email to complete the form.

 I have contacted Faculty members but have not received any reply; can I still apply to a Pharmacy graduate program?